 Text Adventure Game: Your dog has slipped by you through the door.
 He is running wild through the neighbourhood.
 You need to find him and bring him home before the school bus comes.

-The Math Room is about learning to see the systems you already live inside.
+The Math Room is about learning to see the systems.

 Every day, we interact with systems — money, materials, machines, time, energy.
 Even if we cannot name the formulas behind them, our choices affect outcomes.
 Small changes can ripple outward.